The Inversion Symmetry of the WDVV Equations and Tau Functions: Introduction

 In this paper we are to interpret certain discrete symmetry of the WDVV equations in term of the associated principal hierarchy and its tau function.
 The discrete symmetry we consider here was given by Dubrovin in Appendix B of \cite{D1} and is called the inversion symmetry.
-This symmetry is obtained from a special Schlesinger transformation of the system of linear ODEs with rational coefficients associated to the deformed flat connection of the Frobenius manifolds (see Remark 4.2 of \cite{D2} for details).
+This symmetry is obtained from a special Schlesinger transformation of the system of linear ODEs with rational coefficients associated to the WDVV equations (see Remark 4.2 of \cite{D2} for details).
 It turns out that in terms of the principal hierarchy and its tau function the inversion symmetry has a simple interpretation.
 On the principal hierarchy it acts as certain reciprocal transformation, and on the associated tau function it acts as a Legendre type transformation.
-In Appendix B of \cite{D1} there is given another class of discrete symmetries of the WDVV equations which are called the Legendre-type transformations, the relation of such symmetries with the principal hierarchy and its tau function is given in \cite{DZ2}.
-Besides these discrete symmetries, the WDVV equations also possess continuous symmetries whose Lie algebra of infinitesimal generators (without the quasi-homogeneity condition) was studied in \cite{CKS, Leur, FLS, Givental, Lee}.
+In Appendix B of \cite{D1} there is given another class of discrete symmetries of the WDVV equations which are called the Legendre-type transformations or the type I symmetries, the relation of such symmetries with the principal hierarchy and its tau function is given in \cite{DZ2}.
+Besides these discrete symmetries, the WDVV equations also possess continuous symmetries whose Lie algebra of infinitesimal generators (without the quasi-homogeneity condition) was studied in \cite{CKS, FLS, Givental, Lee, Leur}.

 Recall \cite{D1} that a symmetry of the WDVV equations is given by a transformation

 that preserves the WDVV equations.
 The inversion symmetry given in \cite{D1} has the following form:

 Here we assume that $\eta_{11}=0$ and the coordinates $v^1,\dots, v^n$ are normalized such that the constants $\eta_{\alpha\beta}$ take the values